Becky Hart | Feb 16, 2023

 Stay home.
 This isn’t the international travel advice you were hoping for, but sometimes your best decision is to cancel or reschedule your trip.
 If infection rates at your destination reach unsafe levels, or if you’re feeling sick before departure, be a responsible traveler and stay home.
 Fear of travel, whether for health reasons or otherwise, is not covered in trip protection plans.
 However, you can add optional Cancel for Any Reason (CFAR) coverage, which allows you to cancel your trip for any reason not otherwise covered, including fear of travel.

 Despite our best efforts, we sometimes still get sick while traveling.
 And in instances like COVID, malaria, and measles, we could be required to follow quarantine guidelines before continuing our trip or returning home.
-In a survey conducted by Seven Corners in spring 2022, 13% of those planning to travel internationally said their biggest concern is getting stuck in another country if they test positive for COVID.
+In a survey conducted by Seven Corners in spring 2022, 13% of those planning to travel internationally said their biggest concern was getting stuck in another country if they tested positive for COVID.

-When you’re already on your trip and need to quarantine*, there are a few benefits included in Seven Corner’s RoundTrip protection plans that can help.
+When you’re already on your trip and need to quarantine*, there are a few benefits included in Seven Corners Trip Protection plans that can help.

-One benefit is trip delay coverage.
-Quarantine is a covered reason for trip delay.
-You can be reimbursed for accommodations, meals, and local transportation expenses if you’re delayed six hours** or more en route to or from your trip as well as during your trip.
+One benefit is Trip Delay coverage.
+Quarantine is a covered reason for Trip Delay.
+You can be reimbursed for accommodations, meals, and local transportation expenses if you’re delayed six hours* or more en route to or from your trip as well as during your trip.

-The second benefit is trip interruption coverage, which provides protection if you must start your trip late or are unable to complete your trip due to covered reasons.
+The second benefit is Trip Interruption coverage, which provides protection if you must start your trip late or are unable to complete your trip due to covered reasons.
 Again, one of the covered reasons is if you or your traveling companion are quarantined.

-With trip interruption coverage, you can be reimbursed a percentage of your unused prepaid, non-refundable trip costs plus additional transportation cost paid to:
+With Trip Interruption coverage, you can be reimbursed a percentage of your unused prepaid, non-refundable trip costs plus additional transportation cost paid to:

 The amount of reimbursement, triggers, and coverage can vary depending on the plan you choose.
 We recommend you review your plan document carefully and talk to a licensed travel insurance agent if you have any questions.

-Find more information about how travel insurance can protect you if you need to quarantine on the Seven Corners RoundTrip page or contact us to purchase the right coverage today.
+Find more information about how Seven Corners Trip Protection can protect you if you need to quarantine or contact us to purchase the right coverage today.

 Did you enjoy this blog?
 Get more articles like it before anyone else when you subscribe to our monthly newsletter, The Wayfinder.